Google Sign-In Required

 • the merged hotfix is present on release

-• the orchestration pipeline was created for the intended promotion
+• the orchestration pipeline used action=deploy-release-branch-to-staging, the intended project, and confirm=true

 • the target service's staging deployment completed successfully